woox99/Django-Deployment-Tutorial/README.md

 * Select ```Proceed without a key pair``` for Key pair

 #### Security Group
-These settings will allow anyone with the link to your app too access your website.
+These settings will allow anyone with the link to your app to access your website.
 If you do not want anybody else to be able to access your application then you'll need to configure these accordingly.

 * Select ```Allow SSH traffic``` from ```Anywhere 0.0.0.0/0```
 * Select ```Allow HTTPS traffic from the internet```